FBI agent Peter Strzok ‘escorted’ from FBI building, lawyer confirms

 "No. No he won't.
 We'll stop it," Strzok responded.

+Roughly 50,000 text messages were sent between the pair over the course of the 2016 presidential campaign and Trump's first year in the White House.
+Among them included comments that focused on special counsel Robert Mueller's Russia investigation, while others bashed the president.

+Others also showed an allegience to former FBI Director James Comey in the wake of his firing.

-When asked to comment about FBI official being escorted from the agency, Rep. Mark Meadows (R-N.C.) told Fox News that "it's way past time for PEter Strzok to hopefully start to find a different career and restore some credibility to the FBI that most of us love and admire."
+When asked to comment about the FBI official being escorted from the agency, Rep. Mark Meadows (R-N.C.) told Fox News that "it's way past time for Peter Strzok to hopefully start to find a different career and restore some credibility to the FBI that most of us love and admire and certainly lady justice has to be someone who wears a blindfold and with Peter Strzok it was obvious with his text messages that that was not the case."

 Fox Business' Bruce Becker and Fox News' Bill Mears, Brooke Singman, Alex Pappas and Jason Donner contributed to this report.